pantheon-systems/documentation/source/content/guides/decoupled-sites/05-support.md

 * During customer outages that cannot be resolved by the customers or CSE, escalation to on-call engineers

-Technical Support for Pantheon Front-End Site does not include the following:
+Technical Support for Pantheon Front-End Sites does not include the following:

 * Debugging custom applications and code
 * Customization of solutions, templates, or tools; including unsupported software functionality.